stevana/stateful-pbt-with-fakes/README.md

 shortcoming was rectified in the follow up paper [*Testing monadic code with QuickCheck*](https://www.cse.chalmers.se/~rjmh/Papers/QuickCheckST.ps) (2002) by the same authors.
-It’s an important extension as it allows us to reason about functions that use mutable state, file I/O and networking, etc. It also lays the foundation for being able to test concurrent programs, as we shall see below.
+It's an important extension as it allows us to reason about functions that use mutable state, file I/O and networking, etc. It also lays the foundation for being able to test concurrent programs, as we shall see below.